-Music theory > Lessons > Pitch of sounds > Intervals > Doubly diminished seventh
+Music theory games > Lessons > Pitch of sounds > Intervals > Doubly diminished seventh

 Doubly diminished seventh